kimruddock/pawelgrzybek.github.io/_drafts/2017-04-20-native-ecmascript-modules-in-the-browser.md

 If you have ever used `import` and `export` in your project, migrating this concept to a client won't be a challenging task.
 If you have never worked with it, give [this chapter](http://exploringjs.com/es6/ch_modules.html) of Dr. Axel Rauschmayer's book a quick read.

 Nothing works better than a practical example.
 Let's create a script that prints a stylish log message into the console.
-Let's split it out into two files — `index.js` containing the "logic" and `print.js` with reusable print function.
-It goes something like this (sorry for the broken ES2015 syntax highlighting).
+Let's split it out into two files — `index.js` as an entry point and `print.js` that holds reusable print function (module).
+It goes something like this (sorry for the [issue](https://github.com/jneen/rouge/issues/432) with ES2015 syntax highlighting).

 ```js
 // index.js